Halogens are a class of elements consisting of bromine, fluoride, chlorine, and astatine. These elements play a major role in your quality of life.

 In research performed at the University of Western Ontario, Canada, in 2002, an interesting comparison was made showing the link between fluoride toxicity and hypothroidism.

-This particular halogen is only used for scientific study due to its extremely atomic short life.
+This particular toxin is only used for scientific study due to its extremely atomic short life.

-Another toxin which you should know about is mercury and how you can remove it from your body naturally.
+Besides halogens, there is another toxin which you should know about which is mercury.
+Learn how you can remove it from your body naturally.